• Skip to main content

 A few other lifestyle changes can have a powerful healing effect on your back pain:

-1. If your work requires sitting for long periods of time, consider switching your office chair to a balance ball chair.
+1. If your work requires sitting for long periods of time, consider switching your office chair to an ergonomic office chair.

 2. Learn how to fix your posture, which is incredibly important for managing lower back pain.